jnt0r/angular-server-image/README.md

 ## Usage

-Copy the Dockerfile and past it inside the root of your angular project.
+Copy the Dockerfile you want to use and past it inside the root of your angular project.
 Then you can build the image using

 ```docker build . --rm -t YOUR_IMAGE_NAME```